Univas01/ZoneDigitalProject/README.md

-# zonedigitalproject
+# Zone Digital Project

 **Tools used for carrying out the task**

-Manual testing - Excel
+1. Excel for Manual test

-Automated testing - Selenium WebDriver with Page Object Model Approach (Maven Project with TestNG).
-This includes Path to ExtentReport: /com.zonedigital.qa/test-output/ExtentReportsTestNG.html
+2. Selenium WebDriver with Page Object Model Approach for Automated test - This includes Path to ExtentReport: /com.zonedigital.qa/test-output/ExtentReportsTestNG.html

-**Demonstrate what types of testing would you conduct**
+**Types of testing conducted are as follows;**
 1. Exploratory test, which includes trying to Navigate to EastEnders Landing Page via various links
 2. Cross Browser testing to ensure same results

-**Demonstrate an understanding of the permutations and variations would you test**
+**Permutations and variations of test carried out include;**
 1. Verifying EastEnders next episode via search box
 2. Verifying EastEnders next episode via All programs

-**Demonstrate edge or corner cases would consider**
+**Edge test cases considered for the tests**

 **Feature:** Finding out when the next episode of EastEnders occurs